 For cancer prevention, it is best not to drink any alcohol.

 The definition of a standard drink can vary based on the type of alcohol you are consuming.
-One drink is equal to:
+In Canada, a standard drink is 17 milliliters (ml) or 13.5 grams of pure alcohol, which is comparable to:

 Do not drink when you are: